VictorSquidWei/IBM-Employee-Attrition-Prediction/README.md

 - `WA_Fn-UseC_-HR-Employee-Attrition.csv`: Dataset file used in the analysis.

 ## **Models and Results**
-Several models have been implemented and evaluated in this project.
+Several models have been implemented and evaluated in this project with the ensemble learning methods underwent grid search cross validation.
 Here are the results of the model performances:

     Decision Tree Classifier (Baseline)
         Accuracy: 75.51%